MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 - Stable feedback is re-verified upon plan recompilation and may readjust up or down, but never above MAXDOP setting (including a MAXDOP hint).

-For more information, see [parallel plan execution](../../relational-databases/query-processing-architecture-guide.md#parallel-query-processing) and [Configure the MAXDOP server configuration option](../../database-engine/configure-windows/configure-the-max-degree-of-parallelism-server-configuration-option.md#dop-feedback).
+For more information, see [parallel plan execution](../../relational-databases/query-processing-architecture-guide.md#parallel-query-processing) and [DOP feedback](intelligent-query-processing-feedback.md#degree-of-parallelism-dop-feedback).

 ## Optimized plan forcing with Query Store